WordCamp San Diego 2017

 This year, WCSD had a keynote presentation delivered by ServerPress’ very own Stephen Carnam.
 Stephen gave a fun and inspiring talk about making and learning from mistakes and delivered it all in an inspirational and fun way.
 Stephen also talked about the importance of community and creativity.
 The WordPress community is one that we are proud to be a part of, and Stephen did an excellent job of firing us up even more.

 Attending WordCamp San Diego always rings the bell in another way.
 Pixel Jar, for the 8th year in a row, is on the organizing team for WordCamp Orange County.
 We’re honored to have been the originators of the event and have happily stayed involved over the years.
+We love our local WordPress community.
 San Diego is a reminder that WCOC is right around the corner and we hope to have a camp as successful, full of learning, and as fun as WCSD 2017.

 Photo © Yvonne Conway-Williams – used with permission.